 Strategies:

-1. Develop clear standards of health care information to exchange between computer applications for an enhanced patient care.
+1. Develop clear standards of healthcare information to exchange between computer applications for enhanced patient care.

 2. Develop a methodology of HL7 interoperability standards from the HL7 Reference Information Model (RIM).

-3. Educate the healthcare industries, policy makers and public about the benefits of healthcare information standardization.
+3. Educate the healthcare industries, policymakers, and the public about the benefits of healthcare information standardization.

 5. Encourage domain experts from healthcare industry stakeholder organizations to join in HL7 for developing healthcare information standards in their area of expertise.